spring-academy/spring-enterprise-guides/labs/01-advisor-install/workshop/content/part-1-installing-the-cli/index.md

 # Part 1: Installing the CLI

 In this section, you'll install the Spring Application Advisor CLI.
 We'll be simulating the experience of downloading the CLI directly from the Spring Enterprise Repository.
+The commands you run below won't work against the real Broadcom Packages repository, but the same steps would apply once you get a real access token, and use the real `packages.broadcom.com` site.

-In many environments organizations will mirror the Spring Enterprise Repository to your own internal Maven repository.
-Access to the internal repository will depend on your organization's setup.
-Contact your IT staff to determine your mirrored repository location and access credentials.
+Additionally, organizations might mirror the Spring Enterprise Repository to their own internal Maven repository.
+Access to those internal repositories will depend on your organization's setup.
+Contact your IT staff to determine if your organization mirrors the Broadcom Packages repository, your mirrored repository location, and access credentials.

 ## Step 1: Set Your Artifactory Token